Delivery Extensions

 - POST_APPROVAL - run after approvals and PRE_APPROVAL extensions

-- If there are no approvals configured on the release channel, POST_APPROVAL extensions will run immediately after PRE_APPROVAL extensions are satisfied.
+- If there are no approvals configured on the Release Channel, POST_APPROVAL extensions will run immediately after PRE_APPROVAL extensions are satisfied.

 Injected Environment Variables